tahunus/IntelliSense-AutoLight/README.md

 Comparing the current state of the lamp(s) and the state of teh sensor, the system checks if the thresholds defined in the sensor's constructor are met to conclude on an action on the lamp.
 If both sensors concur on the action, then such an action is executed.
 ## Auto Scene via Face Recognition
 Face recognition is executed when there are lights enrolled, they are ON and there is no pending OFF command on them.
 There´s also a flag so that the scene change is executed only once after a knwon face has been found.
-This flag is reset with any ON/OFF action
+This flag is reset with any ON/OFF action.

+After this, the setLampState method of the _room_ class instance is invoked with the SET_SCENE parameter.
+The class is defined in _lightsControl.h_.
+The method then uses the SET_SCENE parameter to translate the current time using the current millis() against the latest reference millis(), selects the correspnding scene for that time of day and that face Id, and goes on to issue the UDP packet.
 #### Face Recognition
 The actual act of face recognition is done during the Person Sensor reads in _presenceDetection.h_.
 After there is 70% confidence that there is at least one face in the sensor's view, the closest face to the camera is compared against the saved (i.e. enrolled) faces and the first face with a confidence of at least 95% is selected as the recognized face.
 ## Auto Temperature via Circadian Rhythm